 It’s true: boy names starting with L include the most popular name in the US right now.
 Besides Liam, favorites like Lucas and Luke rank well, too.
-A few years ago, Logan made headlines.
-All of this makes the letter L one of the most popular choices for a son’s first initial in the US.
+All of this makes the letter L one of the most popular choices for a son’s first initial in the US – third, in fact, behind only J and A.

-But then there’s Lorcan and Lafcadio and Loxley, too.
+But then there are the rarities – Lorcan and Lafcadio and Loxley, too.

 And, of course, there’s the one name I think you should not use for a son: Lucifer.